linjunL/cse15l-lab-reports/lab-report-5-week-10.md

 - For this bug, I am not fix it.
 - This high light part is the bug, since the test 489 is `<p>[link](foo`

     `bar)</p>`.
 There is a new line between the foo and bar.
 So if the code go throgh the high light part will directly show what is look like which case the erro.
 If I want to fix this bug, I need to write a helper method that get the index for the new line by `link.charAt(index) == '\n'`.
-After that, we can use for loop to rewrite the foo bar without the new line and add a space.
+After that, we can use for loop to rewrite the foo bar without the new line and replace the new line with a space.